mariaangelesjs/fokus_app/README.md

 ### Run flask for production

 **Run with gunicorn**
-Our startup command is pre-defined in our deployment:
+Our startup command is pre-defined in our Azure Pipeline deployment:

 ```
 gunicorn --bind=0.0.0.0 --workers=4 --timeout 600 app:app